(Kiana Gibson voice over is heard. Footage of her walking and working in a commercial kitchen)

 Change happens at a community level, small people put in small efforts.
 And those efforts add up to something big.

-One of our first big “yeses” was from Chef Vijay, and he was one of our really great supporters.
+Well, one of our first big “yeses” was from Chef Vijay, and he was one of our really great supporters.

 The very first time that I heard about MealCare was actually in this room, David and Kiana went up to the front of the entire lecture, which was over 400 students, and gave the most inspiring speech that I’ve ever heard about how passionate they are to reduce food insecurity.

-Black screen with white text reads, “MealCare Guelph grew into a CSA registered club with 20 volunteers.”
+Black screen with white text reads, “MealCare Guelph grew into a CSA registered club with 20 volunteers.

 (David speaks to camera.)